breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

     : [path.resolve(__dirname, 'client/index.js')];
 ```

-As our module loader we use `babel-loader` so webpack knows how to handle ES6 code.
+As our module loader, we use `babel-loader` so webpack knows how to handle ES6 code.

 ```javascript
 module: {